Eva-Kuk/smoothie-lovers/README.md

 6. Press Enter and you local clone will be created.

 ## Deployment
 The application project requires back-end technologies such as server, application, and database so it was deployed using [Heroku](https://dashboard.heroku.com/apps) which is a cloud platforn with a service supporting several programming languages including python.
 GitHub can only host a static website.
 There are two ways to deploy a website in Heroku.
-One is to use Heroku Command Line Interface (CLI) and another one is to connect to GitHub repository.This is deploying by Connecting to GitHub repository.
+One is to use Heroku Command Line Interface (CLI) and another one is to connect to GitHub repository by Heroku.This is deploying by Connecting to GitHub repository.

 Before deploying the website to Heroku, please follow this very important step to make the app work in Heroku correctly.